 I prefer to sear the meatballs in a frying pan before adding them to the sauce.
 It just gives them a nice colour and I do think it adds to the flavour.

 You can use your favourite tomato sauce recipe in this recipe – whether it’s homemade or from a jar!
 It’s absolutely fine, I cheat from time to time as well!
 I don’t feel bad about it and neither should you 🙂

 My meatball recipe is based on a recipe I found (don’t laugh) in the “Friends” cookbook.
 Yes, Friends the beloved 90’s tv show.
 It’s a book full of many hidden gems such as Pheobe’s elusive oatmeal and raisin cookies (which actually turned out to be the standard Tollhouse recipe), Marcel the monkey’s banana bread, mashed potatoes for the broken hearted and Monica’s onion tartlets.
-Disappointingly, there is no recipe for Rachel’s English trifle with sautéed beef, peas and onions, in case you’re wondering.
+Disappointingly, there is no recipe for Rachel’s English trifle with sautéed beef, mashed potato, peas and onions, in case you’re wondering.

 But back to the meatballs!
 I’ve adapted them from “Joey’s callback spaghetti and meatballs” from the Friend cookbook.
 I’m not sure Joey’s Italian Mother and sisters would agree with the addition of chorizo (I’m pretty sure they might be a little outraged) but I do think Joey would love them all the same.

 For this amount of meatballs, you will need two supermarket sized jars of sauce which are usually 370-500g.
 If you would prefer to make the sauce yourself, I usually turn to this recipe by Nigella.